White sneakers are a crucial Summer item.

 Our first pair is for the budget fashionista that only cares about the bottom line.
-This slip on from ASOS is so kind to the bottom line that it leans more towards smoking slipper than the typical Vans knockoff.
-The sole is thin, but if you’re going for low profile, you won’t get much lower.
-At $16 dollars, you could probably afford to toss them as soon as they get too scuffed, but like we said, dirty white canvas shoes can be just as fashionable.
+This white canvas shoe from Vans is as fashionable as they come in 2018, and as soon as they get too scuffed, dirty white canvas shoes can be just as fashionable.
 Just tweak the wardrobe, and you have an evolving fashion piece at an absurdly low price.

-To up the price at a snail’s pace, we have a lace up canvas option from H&M. H&M has long been a stronghold in the last minute outfit world.
+To up the price at a snail’s pace, we have a lace up canvas option from Converse.
+Converse has long been a stronghold in the last minute outfit world.
 You can throw something together that’s cheap AND fashionable in a way previously unheard of.
-The sneaker looks a little bit like a Vans Authentic / Adidas Superstar hybrid, with a thinner soul than either.
 The shape might make it a little more casual than a typical plimsoll, but it’s a solid option for most Summer shenanigans.

-You’re probably more familiar with Express as a brand for clothing, but probably not shoes.
 With brands like Nike & Adidas muscling their way into the streetwear market, lesser known brands have gained popularity into casual footwear with minimalist white leather sneakers.
-The leather lace ups are reminiscent of the shelltoes, but they keep a much slimmer silhouette.
+The leather sneakers are reminiscent of the shelltoes, but they keep a much slimmer silhouette.

 Our next pair is the go-to white sneaker.
-Authentics have been a staple in the skater and alternative community for decades, and have enjoyed a prominent spot in the 21st Century hip-hop closet.
+Old Skools have been a staple in the skater and alternative community for decades, and have enjoyed a prominent spot in the 21st Century hip-hop closet.
 With the clout that the name holds in the fashion world, Vans can at this point be worn with anything short of a Tuxedo.
-The Authentics also dirty up with the best of them, giving you an internationally recognized style that will last until you eat a whole through the heal.
+The Old Skool also dirty up with the best of them, giving you an internationally recognized style that will last until you eat a whole through the heal.

 The rise of Athleisure means that “white sneaker” doesn’t always mean low profile any more.
 While white basketball shoes have always held a place of importance in the fashion world, running shoes are becoming more and more prominent.
-You may still think of your dad’s fossilized weekend shoes when you hear “white New Balance,” but trust us when we say they’ve changed their game.
-The Fresh Foam Cruz takes silhouette cues from Yeezys, while the snow white color gives them a clean, almost glowing, appeal.
+The Adidas Ultra Boost takes silhouette cues from Yeezys, while the snow white color gives them a clean, almost glowing, appeal.

 $: Air Force 1 High 07 by Nike